Single origin matcha

 4. A suitable choice for ceremony

-"Oiemoto-okonomi" is the Japanese term for “the grand tea master’s favorite” and refers to a treasured, high-quality matcha leaf used for ceremony.
+“Oiemoto-okonomi” is the Japanese term for “the grand tea master’s favorite” and refers to a treasured, high-quality matcha leaf used for ceremony.
 Because the tea ceremony is characterized by simplicity, nature and beauty, it follows that the oiemoto-okonomi is often selected from only one farm, making it even more special.
 Certainly, a single origin tea has strong and direct qualities, unadulterated with other cultivars.
-The localized notes and aroma become centered and easily identified when made into "koicha," or "the thick," ceremonial tea.
-For this reason, we decided to offer our first single origin tea with our Ceremonial Set.
+The localized notes and aroma become centered and easily identified when made into “koicha,” or “the thick, ceremonial tea.”
+While we don’t perpetuate the myth of a ceremonial grade standard, we do recommend using single origin for a tea ceremony.
 Our Matcha Maker features a grind-only setting so the freshest powder can be hand-whisked immediately after whole leaves are ground.
 The convenience of the Matcha Maker’s whisking component is perfect for a morning routine, but it’s also important to take time and savor the slower, thoughtful ritual of tea.